This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How long does gingerbread granola stay fresh?
+How long does homemade granola stay fresh and how should I store it?

 Ways To Use Leftover Ingredients